yusale9/student-showcase/student-work/2023/Shlomo-Bar-On/readme.md

 While living in Israel earlier in my career, I worked as a technical writer for **Fibronics** (fiber-optic telecommunications equipment) and then **Telrad** (public and private telephone exchange equipment), before running my own technical writing company, ___The Last Word___.
 In that capacity I provided technical writing services for a number of companies (including **Telrad**) and aslo acted as consulting SME for a then new daiy newspaper - ___The Nation___.
 I implemented Ventura Publisher in all departments and was able to produce a daily tabloid as well as a weekend magazine.
 I returned to the UK shortly thereafter for personal reasons.

 I left IBM at the end of June 2023 and am currently living in Bet Shemesh.
-I am looking for a position as a technical writer in the hi-tech sector where I can use my considerable set of skills and experience.
+I am looking for a position as a technical writer in the hi-tech sector where I can use my considerable range of skills and experience.
 My mother-tongue is English and my conversational Ivrit is fluent.

 ### Key Skills Summary